Croatia's Mocinic out of World Cup with ankle injury

 Left back Danijel Pranjic, who jumped into the first team during the build-up instead of long-term casualty Ivan Strinic, has been ruled out of Croatia’s opening Group A match against hosts Brazil on Thursday with an ankle injury.

-Sime Vrsaljko will deputise on the left flank in Sao Paulo, while Dejan Lovren should play alongside Vedran Corluka in the centre of defence as Josip Simunic has been banned from the World Cup and Gordon Schildenfeld is nursing a hamstring strain.
+Sime Vrsaljko will deputise on the left flank in Sao Paulo, while Dejan Lovren should play alongside Vedran Corluka in the center of defense as Josip Simunic has been banned from the World Cup and Gordon Schildenfeld is nursing a hamstring strain.

 The Croatians also play Cameroon in Manaus on June 18 and Mexico in Recife five days later.